When you discover photos on your SD card are corrupt you should:

 - The contents of the file need to be intact and un-corrupted

-If a file system is severely corrupted you will not be able to actually see any of your files: Usually the type of file system is ‘RAW’.
+If a file system is severely corrupted you may unable to actually see any of your files: Usually the type of file system is ‘RAW’.
 If you can actually see the files in file explorer, it is difficult to determine if whether the file system is corrupt (1), or the files themselves (2).
 Once you have created a disk image of the memory card it is safe to investigate.
 As a rule of thumb, if close to all photos on a card are corrupt it may very well be the file system that is damaged.
 It is however also possible the files are listed but their contents appear corrupted.

 File system corrupt

 Option 1: File recovery / Photo recovery software

 In this example I will try to recover the JPEGs from a corrupt flash drive that was sent to me by a customer.
 It is actually the case that prompted me to write the first quick and dirty version of JpegDigger.
 Of course the case was brought to me as a corrupted JPEG file issue.
 After further diagnosis it turned out that not the individual files were corrupt, but the file system.

 If the corruption is limited to the file system you should be able to recover the files in general.
 File recovery software that relies on file system structures (majority of mainstream file recovery software) it will run into the same problems as the file system driver (ergo: corrupt files).
 You will be needing a so called ‘carver’.

 A carver ignores file system structures and scans the disk for file structures (rather than file system structures).
 A major factor between success and failure is if the files are stored in contiguous blocks.
 If they are any decent JPEG carving software will do unless JPEGs are stored in non contiguous blocks.
 JpegDigger is inexpensive and fast and was able to restore the JPEGs: